adobe/wskdebug/README.md

 Stop the debugger in VS Code to end the debugging session and `wskdebug`.

+This snippets enables browser LiveReloading using `-l`.
+For other reloading options, see [live reloading](#live-reloading).

 For troubleshooting, you can run the debugger in verbose mode by adding `"-v"` to the `args` array.

 ### Node.js: Multiple actions

 Each `wskdebug` process can debug and live reload exactly a single action.
 To debug multiple actions, run `wskdebug` for each.
 If all of them are using the same kind/language, where the default debug port is the same, different ports need to be used.

-This is automatic if you use the VS code approach above using `launch`, because VS Code will automatically pick an unused debug port (and pass it as `--inspect=port` param to `wskdebug` as if it were `node`, and `wskdebug` understands this as alias for its `--port` argument).
+This is automatic if you have a separate VS code window for each action and use the VS code approach above using `launch`.
+With `launch`, VS Code will automatically pick an unused debug port and pass it as `--inspect=port` param to `wskdebug` as if it were `node`, and `wskdebug` understands this as alias for its `--port` argument.

-Otherwise you have to
+Otherwise you have to make sure to pass a different `--port` to each `wskdebug`.
+Similarly, if you use browser live reloading for multiple actions, you must specify different ports for that uing `--lr-port` on each instance.

 ### Node.js: Plain usage